题目

 Additionally, for the next few years, Rothko painted in oil only on large vertical tents.
 This was done to

-surround the viewer, or, in his words, to make the viewer feel enveloped within the picture.1.
-When did Rothko want to be an artist?A. When he immigrated to the U.S.A.
+surround the viewer, or, in his words, to make the viewer feel enveloped within the picture.

 B. When he watched students drawing.